 At this point in my “becoming” I was really struggling for a perspective.
 I was exploring a lot more esoteric material about the paranormal, things that I had largely set aside as I tried to be a more serious adult.
 I was also immersing myself more and more in various fantasy books that dealt with magic and the supernatural.
 I could feel the reek of magician voice every time I performed magic and I wasn’t sure what to do about it.
 So, I stopped performing magic.

 I realized that the only way to get away from some of this was to step away from it.
 At the same time I was drawn to the paranormal sides of things.
 I started doing a podcast called The Shadow Hour, which was popular enough that I really should be doing it again.
-I’ll write more about that later because it really does affect what and who I am today.
+I’ll write more about that later because it affects what and who I am today.

 It was during this 3-year break that something pretty extraordinary happened to me.
 I had a dream.
 This may not seem like a big deal, but it was for me.
 You see, I routinely didn’t remember my dreams so well.
 For a while I was convinced that I didn’t dream—something that changed, literally overnight after a conversation with a medium (I’m not joking or exaggerating).
 As I began reconnecting with my dream life I had a very special dream, one that I think was there to teach me.
 I dreamed I could use the force.

-In my dream, I woke up and found myself alone in my bedroom.
+I woke up and found myself alone in my bedroom.
 Late morning light was streaming in and my glasses were sitting on the other side of the room.
 I reached out toward them and felt a strange little click in the center of my palm, almost a magnetic connection.
 I pulled with my hand and the glasses sprang across the room and into my grasp.

 Excited, I went out into the dining room where my wife and a good friend David were working a puzzle together for no apparent reason.
 I came in and said “Look what I can do!”